+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Mark is a member of the Chancery Bar Association and the Property Bar Association.

-• Recent Cases
+• Recent notable cases

-Clare v Bank of Scotland: At two separate trials, successfully defended a bank from allegations of fraud and harassment, leading to an award of indemnity costs.
+Clare v Bank of Scotland: At two separate trials, Mark successfully defended a bank from allegations of fraud and harassment, leading to an award of indemnity costs.

 • Publications